 Background and activities

-Hossein graduated in masters degree in Materials Science - Extractive Metallurgy from Iran University of Science and Technology (IUST) in 2017.
-He accomplished his M.Sc thesis at IUST on "solvent extraction of rhenium from molybdenite concentrate" under the supervision of Prof. M.R.
-Aboutalebi.
+I graduated in masters degree in Materials Science - Extractive Metallurgy from Iran University of Science and Technology (IUST) in 2017, with a M.Sc thesis on "solvent extraction of rhenium from molybdenite concentrate".

 - A comparison of the characteristics of Golgohar Iron ore pellet and DRI with similar domestic products" - In cooperation with Golgohar Mining & Industrial Co.
 (IUST, 2017).